Food Service

 APPLY FOR PLAN REVIEW AND PERMIT

 To apply for a food service permit, return the following items to the Environmental Health office on the first floor of the Community Services Building, located at 106 E. Morgan St. in downtown Brevard.
-For questions, contact Environmental Health Program Supervisor Patricia Hawkins at (828) 884-3139.
+For questions, contact our Environmental Health staff at (828) 884-3139.

 To obtain a permit, establishments must be in compliance with the current state rules.
 If the proposed establishment is on a septic system, an existing onsite wastewater application is also required.
 It is advisable to get an existing septic system approved for the proposed use prior to starting the plan review process, as not all existing systems can accommodate a change of use.